-Providing fresh, chemical-free produce for our community to promote nutritious, local food choices.
+Providing fresh, organic produce for our community to promote nutritious, local food choices.

 Our family farm is set in the rolling hills of Felton, PA.
-We use only organic practices on our farm and are currently applying for organic certification with PCO (Pennsylvania Certified Organic).
+We are USDA certified organic through PCO (Pennsylvania Certified Organic).
 We make an effort to provide a wide array of high quality vegetables.

 To us, growing and eating organic makes sense for several reasons.
 The first is to avoid eating chemicals that are infused in genetically modified food or left on crops from pesticides and herbicides.
 Yes, many claim that the chemicals are perfectly safe to eat but most studies that investigate these claims are funded by the companies that sell the chemicals.
 Meanwhile, at least one study funded by an outside source found that some of these chemicals can cause tumors in rats which have similar physiologies to humans.
 Knowing that, why take the chance on you health if you don't have to?

 Another reason we grow organically is to help maintain the health of the land.
 We want this small farm to provide a variety of food for people for decades to come so keeping it healthy is essential.
 One of the main organic methods we use is multi-year crop rotations.
 We try not to plant a crop in one spot more than once in five year (preferably seven) so that the soil has a chance to replenish the nutrients that a particular species used (for that matter, we try not to plant related species there either because they have similar needs).
 This system also helps disrupt pest and disease problems as it takes time for them to find their desired hosts each year and they may not even be a problem if they find the plants late enough.

 Another organic method we use to maintain soil health is cover crops.
 Cover crops are ones which are not eaten but are instead planted when a field is not in use (i.e. winter season).
 These plants help manage weeds, prevent good soil from eroding away and in many cases actually help restore nutrients to the soil.